 STPL3D launches a Series of Industrial-Grade SLA 3D Printers in India

-STPL3D, a Surat-based 3D printing company that specializes in rapid prototyping and additive manufacturing, announced the launch of its new Indomake INSL series of SLA 3D printers in India.
+STPL3D, a popular 3D printing company in India, that specialises in rapid prototyping and additive manufacturing, announced the launch of its new Indomake INSL series of SLA 3D printers in India.

 Mr. Dhiraj Kumar Vasoya, Managing Director of STPL, unveiled the industrial-grade SLA 3D printer series at the company’s headquarters in Surat, Gujarat.